hcarty/ocamlbrew/README.md

 #### Available command line flags
     -h              Display this message
     -b [path]       Use [path] as $OCAMLBREW_BASE
-    -c "[flags]"    Flags to pass to OCaml's configure -p [patch]      Patch to apply to OCaml
+    -v [version]    Install the given version of OCaml (i.e. 4.00.1) -c "[flags]"    Flags to pass to OCaml's configure -p [patch]      Patch to apply to OCaml
     -a              Install everything with no prompts
-    -o              Install OCaml only, no prompts
+    -o              Install OCaml, no prompts
-    -r              Install OCaml and opam only, no prompts -f              Install OCaml, findlib and odb.ml only, no prompts -x              Install OCaml, findlib, odb.ml, oasis, no prompts -s [path]       Install OCaml from Subversion [path] -t              Install OCaml from Subversion trunk
+    -f              Install OCaml and findlib, no prompts -r              Install OCaml and opam, no prompts -x              Install OCaml, opam, oasis (via opam), no prompts -s [path]       Install OCaml from Subversion [path] -t              Install OCaml from Subversion trunk
     -n [name]       Install under $OCAMLBREW_BASE/[name]